 Laugavegur, the 55km hiking trail between Landmannalaugar and Þórsmörk, is the best of its kind in Iceland, with easy walking and magnificent scenery.
-Huts with campsites are laid out at roughly 14km intervals, splitting Laugavegur comfortably into four stages: six days is an ideal time to spend on the trip, allowing four for the trail and a day at either end, though you could hike the trail in just two days.
+Huts with campsites are laid out at roughly 14km intervals, splitting Laugavegur comfortably into four stages: five days is an ideal time to spend on the trip, allowing three for the trail and a day at either end, though you could hike the trail in just two days.
+Once at Þórsmörk, there’s also the option of hiking south over the mountains to Skógar or, once the bridge has been built, west to Fljótsdalur.

 Landmannalaugar to Hrafntinnusker

-The 12km stretch between Landmannalaugar and the first hut at Hrafntinnusker is mostly up.
+The 12km stretch between Landmannalaugar and the first hut at Hrafntinnusker is mostly uphill.
 You leave Landmannalaugar via Brennisteinsalda onto the muddy moorland atop the plateau, surrounded by stark, wild hills.
 About two-thirds of the way along is Stórihver thermal area, a steaming gully and rare patch of grass, beyond which there’s a scramble onto a higher snowfield which peaks at Söðull, the ridge above the huge volcanic crater of Hrafntinnusker.
 “Hrafntin” means obsidian, and just about all rocks in the area are made of this black volcanic glass.
-The Hrafntinnusker hut has no shower; the campsite here is on scree and very exposed.
+The Hrafntinnusker hut has no shower, and the campsite is on bleak scree and very exposed; many people skip staying here altogether and push on to Álftavatn or Hvanngil.

-The tightly folded ridges due west conceal Iceland’s densest concentration of hot springs, with a pegged walking track (about 40min each way) out to where one set rises under the stratified edge of a glacier, hollowing out ice caves, though these mostly collapsed in 2007.
+The tightly folded ridges due west conceal Iceland’s densest concentration of hot springs, with a pegged walking track (about 40min each way) out to where one set rises under the stratified edge of a glacier, hollowing out ice caves.
+Do not enter the caves; people have been killed doing so.

 Hrafntinnusker to Álftvatn